jmcook1186/BrightLink/README.md

 #### 2) POPULATE .ENV

 I have included a file .env_example in this repository.
 Rename it .env and fill in the spaces with your Infura project ID, private key and Git personal authentication token.
-The private key to use is the one provided above for account "main".
+The private key to use is the one for account "main".
 This will ensure the wallet is funded with sufficient ETH, LINK and DAI and give onlyOwner privelages.
 The Git personal auth token is optional and only required if the remote sensing scripts are being run (probably not for assessment as I have mocked everything).

 3) Decide which account represents the "donor" who is putting in funds.
 Approve dai spending from this account:
 ```bash